maquebax/maquebax.github.io/_posts/2020-10-13-Java Class Design.md

 5.Also in practice, the hashCode of 2 equals objects should be same.

 ##### hashCode
+    @Override
+    public native int hashCode();

+hashCode gives an unique integer to identify or classify an object into categories. hashCode should have conditions which is a subset of conditions written in equal. i.e when two objects are equal , their hashCodes should always be equal. but when two hashCodes are equal, the objects need to be equal. hashCodes are mainly used in maps to segagrate values in to buckets for faster indexing.

 #### Create and use  singleton classes and immutable classes
 #### Use static keyword on initializer blocks,methods,variables and classes